iharshkaran/HyperAI/README.md

 - Hardened authentication with a **cookie + Bearer-token dual strategy** to support browsers that block cross-site cookies (Brave, Safari ITP), across both REST APIs and the Socket.IO handshake.
 - Migrated transactional email from SMTP to a **Brevo HTTP API integration** to work around outbound SMTP restrictions on free-tier cloud hosts.
 - Developed a modular full-stack AI application using React, TypeScript, Express, MongoDB, and Pinecone.

 ---

-## 🙏 Acknowledgements

-Special thanks to Google Gemini, Pinecone, MongoDB, React, Socket.IO, and Tailwind CSS for the tools that made this project possible.

----